Navigation auf uzh.ch

 Science IT Computing

-• ScienceCloud implements an Infrastructure as a Service (IaaS) approach to cloud computing.
-It can be used for the creation of ephemeral private computing systems and experimentation with new computing paradigms.
+ScienceCloud implements an Infrastructure as a Service (IaaS) approach to cloud computing.
+It is highly flexible and can be used for the creation of ephemeral private computing systems and experimentation with new computing paradigms.

-• Supercomputer is a system for running large-scale high-performance parallel computations whose requirements exceed the ScienceCluster capacity.
+Supercomputer is a system for running large-scale high-performance parallel computations whose requirements exceed the ScienceCluster capacity.
+This service is provided through a collaboration with the Swiss National Computing Centre (ETHZ/CSCS).

-Don't know which service is right for you?
+Don't know which computing service is right for you?

-The computing service selection guidelines below can help you decide which service best matches your research needs.
-Please note that these guidelines offer only very rough guidance.
-For further consultation on which service is most suitable, feel free to contact the Science IT Helpdesk.
+The computing service selection guide can help you decide which service best matches your research needs.
+Please note that this guide offers only very rough guidance.
+For further consultation on which service is most suitable, ask contact Science IT for help.

 How to get access

-If your group already has a Science IT Computing service agreement in place:
+If your group already has a Science IT Computing Services agreement in place:

 • Contact your supervisor to learn who is the technical contact within your group